okta/terraform-provider-okta/website/docs/r/user.html.markdown

 ~> **IMPORTANT** If the provider is executed with a non-super user API token a 403 occurs when the provider attempts to inspect the user's admin roles.
 This 403 is swallowed and a warning is logged allowing the resource to continue without this error hindering it.
+An empty `admin_roles` array will be present in the resource state.

+~> **IMPORTANT** Use `skip_roles=true` to avoid `admin_roles` being present in resource state.
+This also prevents the underlying API call for those values to be made.

 ## Example Usage